Update by user May 15, 2017

 Unacceptable and possibly criminal fraud on VW's part by having a recall and not stocking parts.
 Maybe VW thought their "software" was so good it would fix a defective part...VW is good at those fixes.

-Review about: Volkswagen Of America Car Repair.
+Product or Service Mentioned: Volkswagen Of America Car Repair.

 Reason of review: Poor customer service.